• Skip to primary navigation

 Tips and Variations

 • Be Patient - Patients will be key when making these cookies.
-When browning the butter, go low and slow, otherwise, it may burn.
+When browning the butter, go low and slow.
+Otherwise, they may burn.

 • More Fall Spices - Want to add more fall flavors to the cookies?
 G for it!
 The addition of allspice, pepper, and cardamom will go great with the pumpkin puree.